SoftwareHeritage/swh-deposit/README.md

 update information (replace or add new archive, new metadata, even delete) for that same `partial` deposit.

-When the deposit status changes to `ready`, we no longer can change the deposit's information (a 403 will be returned in that case).
+When the deposit status changes to `ready`, the client can no longer change the deposit's information (a 403 will be returned in that case).

 Then aggregation of all those deposit's information will later be used for the actual injection.